coherence-finance/beamsplitter/README.md

-# Prism
+# Beamsplitter

-Prism is Splitcoin's asset conversion platform built on Solana.
-This repo is for the on-chain program, if you are looking for Prism's client you should go to [insert client repo here](https://www.youtube.com/watch?v=xuCO7-DLCaA)
+Beamsplitter is Coherence's asset conversion platform built on Solana.
+This repo is for the on-chain program, if you are looking for Beamsplitter's client you should go to [insert client repo here](https://www.youtube.com/watch?v=xuCO7-DLCaA)

 ## Installation